Multimodal Transportation Plan

 The city of Durango is gathering community feedback in 2021 as part of the process to update the Multimodal Transportation Plan in 2022.
 Outreach will include neighborhood meetings for seven zones or areas in Durango, focused meetings with underrepresented populations, tours, school outreach, event booths and videos.

-Residents also can share input and ideas on how multimodal transportation could be safer and more equitable in the city using the interactive Multimodal Ideas Map below and by taking the Multimodal Transportation Plan Update Survey.
+Residents also can share input and ideas on how multimodal transportation could be safer and more equitable in the city using the interactive Multimodal Ideas Map below.

 Meetings and events

 - June 10: Zone 5 meeting, 4-6 p.m.

 - August 2: Zone 7 meeting, 4-6 p.m.

 - September 2: Zone 1 meeting - Fanto Park